© 2021 AlphaSights Ltd. All Rights Reserved.

 - Where we need to comply with a legal or regulatory obligation.
 This includes:

 - in response to requests by government or law enforcement authorities conducting an investigation.

-When you have expressly consented to us processing your personal
+- When you have expressly consented to us processing your personal data.
+This includes:

 - Where you ask us to send marketing information via a medium where we need your consent under applicable law (for example email marketing in some countries).
 For more information about how to modify your preferences about marketing communications, please see below and Section 6 and 12;